MPacris/RPSLS/README.md

 explain the rules
 -rules will come out as a string

--each player will choose 1 of 5 'gestures'
   -gestures will come from a list or should come from a class